fbdo/site/content/posts/scalability-and-high-availability-rules.md

 It's possible to use some business related sharding, like per geographic location, by company size, by revenue.
 Or a simple modulus or hash function by user id.

-When data for the same group of users is grouped together, bigger the chance for a cache hit.#3 Design to Scale Out Horizontally
+When data for the same group of users is grouped together, bigger the chance for a cache hit.

+## Design to Scale Out Horizontally

 ### Design your solution to scale out, not just up (High-2)